Abdulhakeem135/MyFirstPrj/README.md

 # MyFirstPrj
-This is just training repositray
+This is just training repository